Quarantine anxiety and cognitive functions

 Si seems to have an ability to balance the stack.

-Speaking of that, Si is the grounding rod.
-All the wild electricity of Ne will build up over time, jolting Te, making me bossy and worried and frantic.
+Put another way, Si is the grounding rod.
+All the wild electricity of other functions, the functions that are hungry and even reckless with their curiosity and discontent—that electricity builds up over time, jolting me, making me worried and frantic and irritable.
 And Si takes all that manic energy and channels it into the earth.

 Si is very, very earthy.